HIPAA NOTICE OF PRIVACY PRACTICES

 National Security and Intelligence Activities

-We may release health information about you to authorized Federal officials for intelligence, counterintelligence, or other national security activities authorized by law.
+We may release your PHI to authorized Federal officials for intelligence, counterintelligence, or other national security activities authorized by law.

 Protective Service for the President and Others

-We may disclose health information about you to authorized Federal officials so they may provide protection to the President or other authorized persons or foreign heads of state or may conduct special investigations.
+We may disclose your PHI to authorized Federal officials so they may provide protection to the President or other authorized persons or foreign heads of state or may conduct special investigations.

-If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may release health information about you to the correctional institution or law enforcement official.
-This release would be necessary (1) for the institution to provide you with health care, (2) to protect your health and safety or the health and safety of others, or (3) for the safety and security of the correctional institution.
+If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may disclose your to the correctional institution or law enforcement official.

 Note: HIV-related information, genetic information, alcohol and/or substance abuse records, mental health records and other specially protected health information may enjoy certain special confidentiality protections under applicable State and Federal law.
 Any disclosures of these types of records will be subject to these special protections.

-Other uses and disclosures of protected health information not covered by this notice will be made only with your permission in a written authorization.
+Other uses and disclosures of PHI not covered by this notice will be made only with your permission in a written authorization.
 The following uses and disclosures will be made only with your authorization:

 You have the right to revoke that authorization at any time, provided that the revocation is in writing, except to the extent that we already have taken action in reliance on your authorization.